 That said, Metz is a great walkable city so you should pack your sustainable backpack with water and some snacks for the day.
 There are plenty of things to do in Metz in a day.
 You can see the main attractions like the cathedral, famous for its size and stained glass windows letting in a flow of light.
 You also want to check out Porte des Allemands, the medieval remains of a fortified gate and watch towers.
 Further, make sure you visit the Temple Neuf, beautifully situated on a little island in the middle of the Moselle river, connected to the mainland with old stone bridges.

 For the rest of the day you should spend strolling around the historic center, have lunch at one of the cute cafes and restaurants and go for a walk at the esplanade.
 Metz is a lovely city full of charming small boutiques that’s perfect to visit in a day.
+Think about visiting Metz during Christmas, which is gorgeous for the markets and treats!

 Written by Linn Haglund from Brainy Backpackers